 The victory was shrouded in incredible loss and sadness.
-In July of 1977, just weeks before the win, Don and Jon were found dead in their car at an empty construction site near a Steubenville hospital.
-Officials cited carbon monoxide poisoning from the car’s exhaust system as the cause of death but rumors and suspicion ran rampant since so many details of the accident were unknown and this type of poisoning occuring in a moving vehicle was unheard of.
+In July of 1977, just weeks before the win, Don and Jon were found dead in the family car at an empty construction site near a Steubenville hospital, after being missing for nearly 36 hours.
+Officials cited carbon monoxide poisoning from the car’s exhaust system as the cause of death but rumors and suspicion ran rampant, and continued for years, since so many details of the accident were unknown and this type of poisoning occuring in a moving vehicle was unheard of.
 Many suspected foul play though nothing could ever be proven.

 Over the next few years, Helen struggled to hold on to the farm and her sanity.
 At the time of Don’s death, they owned over 50 rental properties and had several houses under construction.
 Twelve-year-old Tricia became the unofficial head of household as Cassie remained in California, Jason was barely six at the time the deaths occurred and Candy needed constant care.
 Tricia struggled to care for the horses, mow the grass and keep up with large amount of household and outdoor maintenance that came with where they lived.
 She also helped with her dad's business that he had left behind, collecting rent, cleaning out rentals after tenants moved out and helping in the office.
 Her support continued through her college years when she drove home almost nearly every weekend from the University of Akron, a school she chose so that she could be near enough to help.

 Although Tricia had never planned to live in the area where she had grown up, after she graduated from college, she and her fiancé Dave moved back to the area to start a business.
-Her mother and Candy still lived at Brandywine and time had taken its toll on the house and property.
-She and Dave began the long process of making it the beautiful place she remembered, moving into the downstairs apartment at the family home so that they could save for their own home.
+Her mother and Candy still lived at Brandywine and couldn't possibly keep up with the farm alone.
+In additon, time had taken its toll on the house and property.
+She and Dave began the long process of making it the beautiful place she remembered as a child, moving into the downstairs apartment at the family home so that they could save for their own home.

-They began the long, emotional process of cleaning out the home, going room by room to sift through, organize and remove nearly 45 years of accumulated “stuff”.
+First was the long, emotional process of cleaning out the home, going room by room to sift through, organize and remove nearly 45 years of accumulated "stuff."
 Renovations began soon after and one year, nearly to the day, after Helen’s passing, in early June of 2006, The Inn At Brandywine was ready to welcome its first guests.

 The plaque near the front door, simple yet important, reminds guests of the history of Brandywine and the two people who started it all.
 It reads: